tech-ramakant/counter_app_with_riverpod/README.md

 # Riverpod Counter App 🚀

-This repository contains the source code for the tutorial **[State Management in Flutter with Provider!](https://medium.com/@tech.ramakanttiwari/state-management-in-flutter-with-provider-89fc16ae7700)** published on Medium.
-This code demonstrates how to manage state effectively in Flutter apps using the Provider package, making complex state management a breeze.
+This repository contains the source code for the tutorial **[State Management in Flutter: Unleashing the Power of Riverpod!](https://medium.com/@tech.ramakant/state-management-in-flutter-unleashing-the-power-of-riverpod-04069a6baf6b)** published on Medium.
+This code demonstrates how to manage state effectively in Flutter apps using the Riverpod package, making complex state management a breeze.

 ## Table of Contents
 - [Introduction](#introduction)